emissary-ingress/emissary/docs/reference/host-crd.md

         action: Reject
   ```

-  The `acmeProvider` must be set appropriately for your certificate-management needs -- it could be set to allow Edge Stack to manage certificates for you (this is the default), or you could set `acmeProvider.authority` to `none` to manage certificates by hand.
+  The `acmeProvider` must be set appropriately for your certificate-management needs; by default, it is set to allow the Ambassador Edge Stack to manage certificates for you.
+Or, you could set `acmeProvider.authority` to `none` if you want to manage certificates by hand.

-  An example using ACME with Let's Encrypt (this is the default `acmeProvider`):
+  An example using the default `acmeProvider`, ACME with Let's Encrypt:

   ```yaml
   apiVersion: getambassador.io/v2